ke6jjj/r-dat/README.md

 * Assemble and decode DAT audio as WAV files and meta-data

    When reading a DAT with digital audio, R-DAT produces a WAV file and a textual diagnostic output stream, which includes all sub-code blocks and ECC error information.
 If a block can't fully be decoded, it will still produce output but will give you insight into those samples which failed error checking.

 * Assemble and decode DDS data

    When reading a DAT with DDS (computer data), R-DAT produces binary "basic block" files which are the quanta in which data are stored in the DDS format.
    Using the provided Python utility, you can further process the data to re-create the files which were stored on the tape.
-Any badly decoded blocks are marked, but do not stop you from accessing the healthy areas of the tape, unlike a traditional DDS drive.
+Any badly decoded blocks are marked but do not stop you from accessing the healthy areas of the tape, unlike a traditional DDS drive.

 # Rationale
 R-DAT is the first, and perhaps only, Open-source tookit for forensic recovery